wagerfield/ig-login/readme.md

 The returned `encryptionKey` is in `base64` format.

 What is unclear to me is how the RSA token should be generated.

-This [post](https://labs.ig.com/node/295) discusses the problem, but the solution is not obvious to me.
+This [post](https://labs.ig.com/node/295) discusses the problem, but the solution is still not obvious to me.

 So far I have gathered that the `encryptionKey` is to be used to create an RSA token and then the password should be encrypted with the `timeStamp` like so: